 The average teenager needs at least 10 hours of sleep.
-Unfortunately the average Australian teenager only actually gets 8 – 9 hours of sleep a night.
+Unfortunately, the average Australian teenager only actually gets 8 – 9 hours of sleep a night.
 That means that their sleep debt is growing daily.
-On-going sleep deprivation has a big affect on growing brains.
+Ongoing sleep deprivation has a big impact on growing brains.
 Some of the effects, as outlined by the Victorian Health Department include:

 - Concentration difficulties